 Biology - interesting facts

 We all know what an insect is, but each one is slightly different from another and it is these differences that make the honey bee and every other species unique.
-We have compiled a list of favorite question about their biology.
+We have compiled a list of favourite questions about their biology.

-Five Eyes: Yes honey bees have five eyes, two large compound eyes and three smaller ocelli eyes in the center of their head.
+Five eyes: Yes, honey bees have five eyes, two large compound eyes and three smaller ocelli eyes in the centre of their head.

-A popular expression is 'Its the bees knees' meaning its ideal, or the best.
-However, although bees have legs with joints like any insect their joint have nothing like a knee cap therefore bees do not have knees as such.
+A popular expression is 'it's the bees knees' meaning it is ideal, or the best.
+However, although bees have legs with joints, like any insect their joints have nothing like a knee cap, therefore bees do not have knees as such.

-Bumblebees or as the Victorian’s called them ‘Humble bees’ like wasps, only the queen hibernates and survives the winter.
-In the spring the queen bumblebee seeks an old mouse or vole hole and builds within it a nest of leaves and moss.
+Bumblebees, or as the Victorians called them ‘Humble bees’, are similar to wasps: only the queen hibernates and survives the winter.
+In the spring, the queen bumblebee seeks an old mouse or vole hole and builds within it a nest of leaves and moss.
 She constructs nodular wax cells and incubates her young as a bird would.
-As her first offspring hatch and begin to fly the queen increasingly stays within the hive to produce young.
+As her first offspring hatch and begin to fly, the queen increasingly stays within the hive to produce young.
 Bumblebees do make a small amount of honey and store it in one special cup like cell.
 There is no more than a tablespoon at any time.
 Typical max. population only 50-150.

-As mentioned above the bees use the position of the sun and there is evidence of sensitivity to the earth’s magnetic field.
-Also bees eyes are sensitive to polarized light which penetrates through even thick cloud so they are able to ‘see’ the sun in poor weather.
+Bees use the position of the sun to navigate and there is evidence of their sensitivity to the earth’s magnetic field.
+Also bees' eyes are sensitive to polarized light, which penetrates through even thick cloud, so bees are able to ‘see’ the sun in poor weather.

 Can a honey bee see colour?

-Yes, their eyes are sensitive more to the blue end of the spectrum and into ultra violet.
-Flowers reflect large amounts of ultra violet light and to a bee will be very bright.
+Yes, bees' eyes are sensitive more to the blue end of the light spectrum and into ultraviolet.
+Flowers reflect large amounts of ultraviolet light and will appear very bright to a bee.
 Bees are totally red blind.

 Do bees sleep?